Introducing the Journal

-Contributors to the journal will include industry and government practitioners as well as academics.
-The Australian Journal of Telecommunications and the Digital Economy will cover technical, economic, social, legal and historic aspects of the rapidly expanding worldwide telecommunications industry and the digital economy which it underpins.
-The journal aims to put new developments in all these areas into context, to help readers broaden their knowledge and deepen their understanding of telecommunications applications, policy and practice.
+Contributors to the Journal include industry and government practitioners as well as academics.
+The Australian Journal of Telecommunications and the Digital Economy covers technical, economic, social, legal and historic aspects of the rapidly expanding worldwide telecommunications industry and the digital economy which it underpins.
+The Journal aims to put new developments in all these areas into context, to help readers broaden their knowledge and deepen their understanding of telecommunications applications, policy and practice.

 The Journal interprets 'telecommunications' in the broadest sense, so as to include fixed and mobile networks, the Internet, broadcasting, digital content, and operational, regulatory and consumer experience.
 The 'digital economy' is interpreted as encompassing not just the range of services that can be delivered via telecommunications, but also the digitally enabled society that uses it.

 The members of the Editorial Board of the Australian Journal of Telecommunications and the Digital Economy are:

 Associate Professor Mark Gregory (RMIT University): Managing Editor

 Dr Khandakar Ahmed (Melbourne Institute of Technology)

 Professor Trevor Barr (Swinburne University)

 Dr Leith Campbell (University of Melbourne)

 Professor Gerard Goggin (University of Sydney)